ibm-cloud-docs/solution-tutorials/serverless-mobile-backend.md

    {: pre}

 3. Open the file with  `.xcworkspace` extension located under the `followupapp` folder of your checkout directory to launch your code in Xcode.
 4. Edit `BMSCredentials.plist file` and fill in the blanks with values from credentials.
 You will need the App ID `tenantId`, the Push Notification `appGuid` and `clientSecret` and the organization and space names where the Cloud Functions have been deployed.
 5. Build the project.

-6. Start the application on a real device or with an emulator.
+6. Start the application on a real device or with a simulator.

    {: tip}